amnn/codefirst-girls-ruby-notes/_sections/basics_pt_1/names_and_vars_task_summary.md

 => "Hello Dave!"
 {% endhighlight %}

 The above shows that string interpolation happens when you write it down.
-When you first write `f = "Hello {0}!".format(name)` Ruby immediately looks up `name` and bakes it straight into the string.
+When you first write `f = "Hello #{name}!"` Ruby immediately looks up `name` and bakes it straight into the string.
 Setting `name` to something different later on won't change this.